isabella232/experience-manager-xml-documentation-learn.en/help/courses/course-1/creating-a-map.md

 ## Upload map components

-If desired, you can upload some local sample files into AEM for a more complete set of materials.
+If desired, you can upload local sample files into AEM for a more complete set of materials.

 1. Drag and drop any local files into AEM to upload them.
 1. Repeat as needed for any files, including images and topics.

 ## Create a map

-1. Select the ellipsis icon on your main folder to open the Options menu.
+1. To open the [!UICONTROL Options] menu, select the ellipsis icon on your main folder .

    ![Ellipsis icon](images/lesson-8/ellipses-9.png)